 When patient’s lookup types of dentures, they mostly come across full dentures and partial dentures.
 However, these are just the tip of the iceberg.
 Over the past few years, dentists created hybrids with other dental treatments to provide patients with even more options.
-You may contact one of our Siegert Dental team members to find out which denture is right for you.
+Siegert Dental offers all of the following options for dentures in Onalaska, WI:

 1. Full Dentures

 Most commonly used by seniors, these dentures replace a complete set of teeth.
 They sit directly on top of the gums.
 Some patients are good candidates for immediate placement.
 In this instance, the dentist places the previously made dentures immediately after the extraction of the teeth.
 For everyone else, the dentist may recommend waiting eight to 12 weeks after teeth removal.